Mehala

 Mehala (Ferencváros; Franzstadt; Махала; obsolete: Măhală) is a district of Timișoara.
 Mehala evolved from a slum-like village (in Turkish mahale means "slum") to a neighborhood of houses, villas and many gardens.
 It is one of the oldest satellite villages of Timișoara and was built in the higher part of the city, west of Palanca Mare.
 It officially became part of the city in 1910.

+Name

+The Austro-Hungarian administration conferred the name Franciscin (Ferencváros; Franzstadt; Францштат) in tribute to Emperor Francis I (1768–1835); however, this designation was not adopted by the indigenous population.
+During the interwar period, it was temporarily renamed Principele Mihai, after soon-to-be King Michael I, but the name saw only limited use, sharing the same fate as Franciscin.

+Geography

+The district covers an area of 4.93 km^{2}.
+The historical settlement extended from the outskirts of the Iosefin neighborhood northwestward to Dudești and Sânandrei.
+It also encompassed the Seliște, Cioca, and Dealul Flămând tarlals, as well as the Cioca Forest.

+At present, it includes the areas of Blașcovici, Bucovina, Mircea cel Bătrân, Ovidiu Balea and Ronaț and is administered by a neighborhood manager employed by the city hall.

 History

 Antiquity

 Mehala was supposedly inhabited in the pre-Dacian period.
 An Eneolithic settlement was identified here in the 1970s.
 Further archeological excavations brought to surface several ceramic fragments from the classical Dacian period (1st century BC–1st century AD) and the Árpád dynasty (11th–12th centuries).
 A Sarmatian necropolis dating from the 2nd–4th centuries BC was also discovered here in 2025.

 Ottoman occupation

 Mehala has long been an independent commune, whose name comes from the Turkish language, mahale meaning "slum" or "suburb".
 This name was given to it during the Turkish occupation of Banat, between 1552 and 1716.
 Travelers coming from the west often stopped here, after the gates of the fortress closed, being forced to spend the night at the inns or in the stables in the area.
 Here was the summer residence of the Ottoman pashas, known as the "Wells of the Pashas" (Paschabrunnen), where the ahidnâme was signed in 1716; the Turks had previously been defeated in the fortress of Timișoara by the Habsburg troops led by Eugene of Savoy.
 The residence is said to have been connected to the fortress by underground passages.
 In times of danger, they were safe supply and escape routes.
 The Wells of the Pashas were later renamed Präsidentengarten and were used by local leaders as a place of relaxation until 1849 when Timișoara was besieged by revolutionaries and the residence was completely destroyed.
 In the many decades of Turkish rule even slight offenses were severely punished.
 This could be the reason why the few people who settled here chose to live as far away from the fortress as possible.